-First, what is a Banded Report?
+First, What is a Banded Report?

-Now that we’ve got the definition down, here are some tips for easing the process of creating a Banded Report:
+Now that we’ve got the definition down, here are some tips for easing the process of creating a banded report.

 Know What You’re Making

-Before starting it’s helpful to have an example of what needs to be created.
-More than likely you’re not building these reports for recreational purposes—people are requesting them.
-They have ideas about what they want, and unless you read minds, you’ll need to know what those are, before you start.
+Before starting, it’s helpful to have an example of what needs to be created.
+More than likely, you’re not building these reports for recreational purposes.
+People are requesting them.
+They have ideas about what they want and, unless you read minds, you’ll need to know what those are before you start.

 The Right Band for the Job

-Complex Banded Reports will often include a whole range of different band types.
+Complex banded reports will often include a whole range of different band types.
 No matter how many you have, though, it’s best to start with the detail band, which is used to display the core set of data for your report.
-Every Banded Report will contain one and only one detail band.
-If you’re used to working with Extract Reports, which often have more than one detail band, this might take some getting used to.
+Every banded report will contain one and only one detail band.
+If you’re used to working with extract reports, which often have more than one detail band, this might take some getting used to.

 So, work on building up your detail band first, and add additional bands from there.
 Look at what your detail band contains, and how it’s organized.
 Do you need group header and footer bands for the different groupings of data?
 Should there be information in the page header and footer bands, to make the report easier to navigate?
 Does your detail band need a child band beneath it, to supply additional information after each record?
 These questions will help you organize the structure of your Banded Report.